Seizure of your income

 However, up to 50% of the remainder may be withheld if your debt concerns:

-• the partition of your family patrimony;
+• the partition of your family or parental union patrimony;

 • the payment of a compensatory allowance.